stolostron/knowledge-graph/README.md

 1. Is RDF, Property Graphs, Sparql related to this ?
     - Yes.
 Resource Description Framework (RDF) triple stores and labeled property graphs both provide ways to explore and graphically depict connected data.
 But the two are very different – and each have different strengths in different use cases.
 RDF data can be queried using Sparql.
 Property Graphs are queried using Graph Query Languages.
 [This](https://neo4j.com/blog/rdf-triple-store-vs-labeled-property-graph-difference/#brief-history) is a good article that talks about the subject.

+1. How are we going to input Knowledge Graphs and how are we going to store it ?
+    - Input: as of now, input will be in [GraphML](http://graphml.graphdrawing.org/) is XML based format for describing graphs.
+This schema is understood by chat-gpt.
+So if we were to give chat-gpt data input compliant to GraphML, it can answer questions around it.
+GraphML XML-based syntax supports the entire range of possible graph structure constellations including directed, undirected, mixed graphs, hypergraphs, and application-specific attributes.
+We could take a CSV input - but that does not help much.
+Ideally a custom UI in which the graphs could be created would be ideal.
+    - Store: as of now, they are stored in a Graph database.

 1. But we already know this - why do we need to put in extra effort and express it here ?
     - Think!!
 Unless we externalize this knowledge, we will be called routinely to solve the same problem again and again.
 And that starts to be wastage of our time.